Alfred Taylor Howard: Marriage

 Howard met May Day Stevenson at Otterbein.
 They conducted their courtship on the campus, but he proposed to her one summer by letter.

 Alfred and May were married on their graduation day: 15 June 1894, in the home of Professor Henry Garst, who performed the ceremony in the presence of many college friends.
 Soon thereafter the happy couple were on the high seas sailing for the mission field in Africa.
+The couple had three children, John, Donald and Florence.

 Call to missionary service

 Alfred Taylor Howard was deeply religious.
 He believed profoundly in the efficacy of prayer.
 As a boy he had formed the habit of prayer, and as a college student prayed regularly.
 In later life, while taking long walks, he would pray for long lists of persons and causes, setting aside certain days of the week for various portions of his long prayer lists.

-Toward the end of his college days, Alfred wondered about what his life-work should be.
-So he made this a matter for prayer.
+Toward the end of his college days, Alfred wondered about what his lifework should be.
+So, he made this a matter for prayer.
 During the summer before his senior year, while working on his father's farm, he chose a certain empty stall in the barn as his "quiet place" for daily intercession.
 Later he wrote, "I do not know when in my life I ever prayed more earnestly for definite guidance."

 In his handwritten memoirs, found after his death, he tells of the outcome of his prayer: